NYC Mesh: Aim

-The goal of NYC Mesh is to build a large scale, decentralized digital network, owned by those who run it, that will eventually cover all of New York City and neighboring urban areas.
+The goal of NYC Mesh is to build a large scale, decentralized digital network, owned by those who run and use it, that will eventually cover all of New York City and neighboring urban areas.

 Participation in the project is governed by its Network Commons License.

 This agreement, partially modeled on a similar license in use by Guifi.net, lists four key tenets: